State Sex Education Policies and Requirements at a Glance

 - Factual instruction concerning acquired immunodeficiency syndrome (AIDS); and

 - Instruction on the human reproductive system, related communicable diseases, and sexual responsibility.

 Such classes cannot be a requirement for graduation.
+The subjects of the courses may be taught only by a teacher or school nurse whose qualifications have been previously approved by the board of trustees.
 Furthermore, each board of trustees must appoint an advisory committee to advise on course content and instructional materials.
 Advisory committees shall consist of five parents who have children in the school district and four representatives from the medicine, counseling, religion, student, or teaching communities.
 Nevada law also requires that: